badlydrawnrob/anki/README.md

 Think of it like a tweet.
 If you only had 280 characters, what would you say?
 Write like you'd code; imagine you're stupid, writing for your stupid future self.

-You'll probably want a descriptive title (or intro), a clear question and answer, with your key learning point.
-It's sometimes helpful to add supporting notes (in bullet point form), or links to articles/documentation — but that's about it!
+You'll probably want:

+1. A descriptive title (or intro)
+2. A clear question and answer
+3. Your key learning point

+It's sometimes helpful to add:

+4. Supporting notes (in bullet point form)
+5. Links to articles/documentation

+But that's about it!

 100 cards with [one idea](https://github.com/badlydrawnrob/anki/issues/41) each, is better than 10 cards with 100 ideas.
 If you're spending more than a minute reviewing each card — reduce!
 Simpify it!